insomniacslk/python-dublin-traceroute/README.md

 ### Installing dublintraceroute

-Onche the prerequisites are installed, there are two ways to install `dublintraceroute` itself.
+Once the prerequisites are installed, there are two ways to install `dublintraceroute` itself.
 From source, or from PyPI (i.e. using `pip` or `easy_install`)

 #### From source